You are viewing this course for September start 2024

 - The Department of Welsh and Celtic Studies at Aberystwyth University is the oldest department of its kind in the world - home to a lively community of students and researchers who all share the aim of promoting a wider understanding of the Welsh and Irish languages, their history, literature and place in the modern and international world.

 - Joining us at Aberystwyth, you will become part of a vibrant wider research community.
-At monthly seminars, staff, students and visiting scholars present their research, and informal open textual seminars and reading groups run thoughout the year.
+At monthly seminars, staff, students and visiting scholars present their research, and informal open textual seminars and reading groups run throughout the year.

 - The National Library of Wales is a wonderful resource and is a short walk from the Welsh and Celtic Studies Department.
 It is one of only five copyright libraries in the UK.
 Its priceless medieval manuscripts contain some of the earliest Welsh literature as well as valuable collections of medieval Cornish material, modern Irish manuscripts and Manx folklore.